-While 24/7 Parcel mainly offer parcel receiving and pick-up services, they’ll also forward your lettermail for US$1 plus postage per envelope (typically US$2.15 in total for letters to Canada) if you ask them.
-The caveat is that they charge an annual fee to rent a mailbox, in the range of US$90 per year.
+While 24/7 Parcel mainly offer parcel receiving and pick-up services, the Niagara Falls location will also forward your letter mail for US$1 plus postage per envelope (typically US$2.15 in total for letters to Canada).

 No matter what mailbox service you pick, make sure to verify one thing.
 Go to the USPS address lookup tool and enter the address of your mailbox, and make sure that “Commercial Mail Receiving Agency” isn’t marked as “Y”.
 That’s because many credit card companies will deem these addresses ineligible once they see that it’s registered as a mail forwarding service.